masogit/am-browser-doc/docs/features/insight.md

 - Flat (default): Graphs are displayed on a single page as per designed layout.

-- Carouse: Graphs are automatically displayed one by one every 10 seconds.
+- Carousel: Graphs are automatically displayed one by one every 10 seconds.

 If the interval (10 seconds) is too long to you, click the arrow button to switch to the next graph manually.